Stormwater Inspection & Maintenance Certification

 Message Regarding Coronavirus & Certification Extension

 Out of an abundance of caution for our attendees and staff, we are not scheduling any additional workshops at this time.
 As we move into the fall, we will make a determination about whether to offer additional workshops after September.
 It will be announced once that determination has been made.
-Because of this potential inconvenience, we are extending the expiration date for all whose certifications expire in 2020 by one-year.
+Because of this potential inconvenience, we are extending the expiration date for all whose certifications expire in 2019 or 2020 until December 31, 2021.
 There are no plans to offer this workshop virtually at this time.
 For current information about the status of other workshops, please visit the Workshops and Conferences Homepage.

 1101 Gorman Street

 Raleigh, NC 27606

 This workshop is held multiple times a year across North Carolina, however, there is not a set list of cities that we visit each year.
 If a workshop is not posted above, we have no additional information to provide regarding future workshop locations or dates.
 If you have not done so already, we recommend joining our mailing list to be notified when new workshops become available.